 Kodi is an open-source media player that can also be used to stream content, making it very popular with so many.
 Due to its popularity, operating systems like OpenELEC were created.
-Recently, CoreELEC has joined in the party, making Kodi available on various boards such as Hardkernel, and most systems running Android.
+Recently, CoreELEC has joined in the party, making Kodi available on various boards such as Hardkernel, and most systems running Android like the ODROID-N2.

 The YouTube addon is the simplest to install.
 First scroll down to “Add-ons”:

 Select “Install from repository,” then select “Install from repository” again.
 Now click the Kodi Add-on repository: